 Instructions

-- In a large mixing bowl, whisk together the flax seed and water.
+- In a small bowl, whisk together the flax seed and water to make your flax egg.
 Let sit 2-3 minutes to form a gel.

-- Add the bananas to the same bowl as the flax and mash well with a fork.
+- Add the bananas to a large mixing bowl bowl and mash well with a fork.

 - In a small mixing bowl, add the dry ingredients (flour, baking soda, baking powder, salt) and whisk to mix them together.